Pack3tL0ss/ConsolePi/README.md

     - Bonus, the proxy script also adds support for auto-power-on for devices linked to outlets on the remote system (having them appear in a power sub-menu will come later once I build out the API further)
 -  Added override function for most system files involved...
 So Custom system files won't be backed up and replaced during `consolepi-upgrade`
 -  Added option to install and configure a tftp server.
+    <br>**9/10/2019**
+-  Menu will now allow user to purge host key from known hosts and retry connection when connecting to a remote ConsolePi who's SSH key has changed.

 # Features